roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Do you think you have anything to say here, whore?
 I will fuck you wherever I want to!"

  He spread Vanessa's ass cheeks apart and mounted her ass cramming his hard shaft deep into her sore rear hole.
 She opened her eyes wide and gasped loudly.
 He had to be at least 10" big and as thick as her wrist.
 Vanessa was begging and pleading.
-Report_Story #2